 3.1 Essential Ingredients

-- Eggs and Dairy: A combination of large eggs and heavy cream or whole milk provides the custard base that gives the soufflé its luscious richness.
+- Eggs and Dairy: Big eggs plus heavy cream or whole milk give you that creamy, custard base.

 3.2 Optional Add-ins